The asylum procedure in Denmark

-Most asylum cases go through the Normal procedure, which includes a second interview with the Danish Immigration Service, taking place after a few months.
-In this second interview, the asylum seeker will be asked to elaborate on her/his answers provided in the first interview and there might be results from investigations initiated after the first interview.
-If the ruling grants the asylum seeker asylum, the asylum seeker will be assigned to a municipality that holds the responsibility for overseeing the following 3 year integration period.
-The refugee can only move to another municipality after the end of this 3 year period, if she/he wants to.
+Most asylum cases go through the Normal procedure, which includes a second and maybe third interview with the Danish Immigration Service, taking place after a few months.
+In the second interview, the asylum seeker will be asked to elaborate on her/his answers provided in the first interview and there might be results from investigations initiated after the first interview.

-If the ruling is a rejection of the asylum case, the case will automatically be appealed to the Refugee Appeals Board.
+If the ruling is a rejection, the case will automatically be appealed to the Refugee Appeals Board.
 The asylum seeker will be appointed a lawyer after her/his own choice.
 The lawyer will summon the asylum seeker to a meeting and prepare the case.
 Usually, the board meeting will take place several months after the rejection and the asylum seeker will attend in person together with her/his lawyer and an interpreter.

 The Refugee Appeals Board consists of 3 members: The board’s chair is a judge, the remaining members are appointed by the Ministry of Integration and the Council of the Danish Bar and Law Society.
 In practice, there are several boards working in tandem.
 In 2015, the board considered 1,481 cases and 21% of these rulings were reversed.
 Most of the rulings are unanimous.
 The board’s ruling is final and cannot be appealed.
 An asylum seeker whose case has been ruled on can apply to have her/his case reopened, but this will only happen if new important information has emerged after the ruling of the case – either in the form of personal circumstances, a change in the situation in the country of origin or a general change of practice in similar cases.
 See more under How is an asylum case determined?

-PHASE 3 (if the asylum seeker has been rejected and does not co-operate with the deportation order):
+PHASE 3 (if the asylum seeker has been rejected):